Emilia Romagna

 Ferrara

-A Renaissance city built around the Este dynasty's grand castello, Ferrara is flat, bikeable, and feels distinctly different from the rest of Emilia-Romagna.
+A Renaissance city built around the Este dynasty's grand castello, Ferrara sits on the Po plain and is highly bikeable.
+It feels distinctly different from the rest of Emilia-Romagna.
 The medieval centre is remarkably intact, the city walls form a green belt ideal for walking, and the local cuisine leans toward pumpkin-filled cappellacci and salama da sugo.
 Ferrara sees a fraction of the visitors that nearby Bologna or Venice receive.

 Getting there: Regional trains from Bologna (~30-45 min, very frequent).
 Some IC trains stop here.
 Also on the Venice--Bologna line.